ProfessionalWiki/PageApprovals/README.md

 * API endpoints to approve and unapprove pages
 * Automatic unapproval of pages when their displayed content changes
 * Detection of changes to displayed content via embedded constructs such as templates or SMW queries
-* Approver management page and associated MediaWiki right
+* Approver management page and associated MediaWiki right (Special:ManageApprovers)
+* Personalized list of pending approvals (Special:PendingApprovals)
 * Compatibility with MediaWiki 1.39 up to 1.43-dev
 * Compatibility with PHP 8.1 up to 8.3